felipeccalegari/emas_mavlink/examples/jacamo/ros/perception_action_serviceAction/README.md

-# Example of ROS-Based agent
+# Application overview
+This application example example illustrates agent actions that realized through requests to ROS services.

-## Scenario
+# Scenario
-This example illustrates agent actions that correspond to ROS service requests.
-It contains a randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
+This application contains a randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
 The turtle agent moves itself by executing the action ```move_turtle```.
-This action is concretely realized through the ROS service ```/turtle1/teleport_relative```.
-This service does not have a response message.
-Actions based on services without response handling are triggered by the ```move_turtle``` internal action.
+This action is concretely realized through the ROS service ```/turtle1/teleport_relative```, which moves a simulated turtle-shaped robot controlled by ROS.
+This service does not have a response message. <!--Actions based on services without response handling are triggered by the ```move_turtle``` internal action. -->

-To illustrate actions that consider the service responses, the agent also executes the action ```get_loggers```.
+To illustrate actions that consider the service responses, the agent also executes the action ```do_get_loggers```.
 This action is concretely realized through the ROS service ```/turtlesim/get_loggers```.
 This service produces a response, which the agent prints in the console.
-Actions based on services with response handling are triggered by the ```requestResponseEmbeddedInternalAction``` internal action.